HDCong/ProjectOOP/README.md

 # ProjectOOP
-Final Project OOP / Road Crossing
+Final Project - Making a game - Road crossing
+Using thread